 Andreea Movila: We are talking with XANDER VERMEULEN WINDSANT, winner of Mies van der Rohe 2017 Award and a special guest of SHARE conferences.
-He agreed on contributing to a project we are under developing entitled ,,Designing the profile of the future architect” which will collect opinions on this topic from all SHARE speakers of 10 locations where we organise conferences and we will publish a volume at the end of this year as a synthesis of the discussions on this topic.
-His oppinion on the subject will be found in the book, therefore, now, I invite you in particular to do us a little introduction on your working background and your design philosophy.
+He agreed on contributing to a project we are developing entitled ,,Designing the profile of the future architect” which will collect opinions on this topic from all SHARE speakers for the 10 locations where we organise conferences.
+All contributions will be published in a volume at the end of this year as a synthesis of the discussions on this topic.
+His opinion on the subject will be found in the book, therefore, for the moment I invite you to give us a introduction on your working background and your design philosophy.

-Xander Vermeulen Windsant: I started my office in 2010 because I saw around me that some things were really changing in a professional way in the development that was going on, especially in Holland- it was a very specific context.
-So it felt quite natural with all the change that was going on, to start my own office, without actually having a concrete project at hand.
-So it was a bit of a jump into the darkness.
-In the beginning I had a couple of really small private commissions, but it was not enough to support an office, so I became somehow a project developer myself, I started to initiate projects when there were no projects coming to me automatically and this is also the way I started.
+Xander Vermeulen Windsant: I started my office in 2010 because around me I saw that some things were really changing in the way the profession was developing, especially in Holland – it was a very specific context.
+So it felt quite natural within this changing context, to start my own office, without actually having a concrete project at hand.
+Business wise it was a bit of a jump into the dark.
+In the beginning I had a couple of really small private commissions, but off course this was not enough to support an office, so I became somewhat of a project developer myself: I started to initiate projects when there were no projects coming to me ‘automatically’ and this is the way my office could really start.

-X.V.W: Yes, the interesting thing is that I found that for people (other than architects) is very difficult to imagine a place or a space in the city in a different way than it is at the moment, but we, as architects, that’s our job, we can see alterative realities in every places- you don’t have to make a complete plan ,you just have to kind of plant the idea into somebody else’ s head that this place could be something completely different.
-Regarding the projects, only one simple sketch can be enough to kind of start the ball rolling, and now it is a question of keeping the ball rolling and keeping the momentum, but I think our imagination can generate with so little work, it can generate so much kind of opening for new things to emerge.
+X.V.W: Yes, the interesting thing is that for people (other than architects) is very difficult to imagine a place or a space in the city in a different way than it is at the moment.
+We, as architects, we can see alternate realities in every place.
+And to make this a reality, you don’t have to make a complete plan, you have to plant the idea into somebody else’s head that this place could be something completely different.
+Only one simple sketch can be enough to start the ball rolling, and when that happens, it is a question of keeping the ball rolling and keeping the momentum.
+Our imagination can generate very much with only a little – but strategically sensitive – work, it can generate an opening from which new things can start to emerge.

 A.M: I suppose you have to manage to sell yourself very well…

-X.V.W: Yeah, you also have to be in a sense – realistic, and in a another sense also modest, that a project is never about architecture, architecture it is a tool to achieve something…a project is never all about the architecture, it can never be the only goal, it’s the social interest, is the commercial interest, is the public interest and I think you should always try to (if you initiate a project) you have to bring all this other interests into the project too and if you organize these in a good way and if you find people who leave space for architecture to emerge then you can also work in the architectural project.
-If you only go to a client, a potential client, with the idea that you are going to make architecture, and that’s the only thing, it’s empty.
+X.V.W: Yeah, you also have to be – realistic, connected to economic and political realities, and in a another sense also modest.
+A project is never about architecture, architecture for me is a tool to achieve something.
+Through your work as an architect you can contribute to a social interest, a commercial interest, a public interest (or in an ideal situation: all at the same time).
+I think you should always try to (especially if you initiate a project) to bring all these interests into the project and if you organize this in a good way, the project can become something in which architecture can emerge.
+If you go to a client, or somebody you want to collaborate with in a project, with the idea that you are going to make architecture, and that’s the only thing, it’s empty.

 A.M: Could this be the reason why architecture it’s so hard to be defined, that it is embodied in so many fields of activity?
 What is your definition of architecture?

-X.V.W: I really don’t know, I only know that when I see it, I know it’s there..
+X.V.W: I do not have a definition, I only know that when I see it, I know it’s there..

 A.M: Maybe as having a body, but architecture could be the soul…

-X.V.W: Yeah, something like that!
-I mean you don’t need an architect to make buildings.
-A physical structure could be built by anybody who can pour concrete at put a brick on the of the other, but this doesn’t make it architecture for me.
+X.V.W: Yes, something like that.
+I mean you don’t need architects to make buildings.
+A physical structure could be built by anybody who can pour concrete at put one brick on top of another brick.
 Architecture is something when everything perfectly aligns and then there’s something more emerging for all the different layers and constitutive parts.
-For me, architecture doesn’t exist on paper, architecture is …something very vague, I think that if it was really connected to the present issue you couldn’t recognize the architecture of a couple of centuries ago- but you can!
+For me, architecture doesn’t exist on paper, architecture is something very vague to put in to words.
+It is something that emerges between you as a person and a built structure, from the present day or from a couple of centuries ago.

 A.M: Could it be defined as a message?